kimishidairessha/secureDiaLog/README.md

 Data is at the heart of managing our lives these data.
 But for too long it has been collected centrally.
 It does not need to be!
-Using the Solid Serve standards we can now store our data in personal online data stores, or PODs.
+Using the Solid Server standards we can now store our data in personal online data stores, or PODs.
 Through the research of the ANU's Software Innovation Institute, our PODs data is also encrypted on server and only ever decrypted on device, protecting the data against unwanted breeches.

-This project is a privacy oriented diabetes data collection and analysis application (ios/android/windows/linux/macos/web) using standards based Solid servers to help individuals manage their diabetes.
+This project is a privacy oriented diabetes data collection and analysis application that runs on any of ios, android, windows, linux, macos, or through a browser.

+The demonstrator application uses standards based Solid servers to help individuals manage their diabetes.

 ## Introduction